runtimeverification/kontrol-demo/README.md

 It can go from being absent (verbosity 1) to five `v`'s (verbosity 5).
 For more details see [here](https://book.getfoundry.sh/forge/tests#logs-and-traces).

-If you wish to exercise all tests at once, you just have to omit the `--match-path` argument.
+If you wish to exercise all tests at once, you just have to omit the `--match-test` argument.

 Property Verification using KEVM
 --------------------------------

 With KEVM installed, you'll also have the option to do property verification!
 This is a big step up in assurance from property testing, but is more computationally expensive, and often requires manual intervention.
-Be advised that these tests usually have a longer execution time (~30 mins to an hour), depending on the machine.
+Be advised that these tests usually have a longer execution time (~20 mins to an hour and a half), depending on the machine and the complexity of the test.

 ### Build KEVM Definition